zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 Where:

-- string1 - string to be checked for string2,
+- `string1` - string to be checked for string2
-- string2 - string to be check in string1.
+- `string2` - string to be check in string1

-The DCOUNT function returns the number of fields separated by a delimiter.
+The `DCOUNT` function returns the number of fields separated by a delimiter.
 An example of use is as:

 ```
 NBR = DCOUNT(string1, delim)